kannan0071/lab-exercises/Ex.No.1A)Implementation of Caesar Cipher.md

 becomes C. To change a message back, each letter is replaced by the one three before it.

 ##ALGORITHM:
-STEP-1: Read the plain text from the user.
+STEP-1: Read the plain text from the user./n
 STEP-2: Read the key value from the user.
 STEP-3: If the key is positive then encrypt the text by adding the key with each character in the plain text.
 STEP-4: Else subtract the key from the plain text.